HoThanh7/RPI_ECSE_4320_Fall_25_Projects/ClassWideProjectsOct/Project_2/README.md

 sudo ./mlc --idle_latency -b1800000 > mlc_idle_b1800000_seq.txt 2>&1
 sudo ./mlc --idle_latency -b1800000 -r> mlc_idle_b1800000_rand.txt 2>&1
 ```

-The following script is for loaded latency tests
+-->

+The following script is for loaded latency tests for strides of 64B, 256B, 1024B.
+As a quick note, the -b flag is in KB, while the -l flag is used for Bytes.
+By default loaded latency will do sequential.
+Using the -r flag, we can also see random access.

 <!--
 ```bash